vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *KA-BHA* , etc. Then, with clarifi ed butter and \[another\] substance, he will off er a sacrifi ce to the sixteen *kalās* of the Moon. //101//

-*arghyapātraṁ pratiṣṭ hāpya tatra sūryakalā yajet* //100//
+*arghyapātraṁ pratiṣṭhāpya tatra sūryakalā yajet* //100//

 *pātre sūryakalāś caiva kabhādi dvādaśārcayet* /